Make one paid email verification request in five minutes

 sendsend_with_cautionreviewretry_lateravoid

-The response includes a confidence score and the underlying SMTP evidence, not just the action label.
-Across 2M+ verifications on the prior engine, typical valid-verdict agreement with MillionVerifier ran around 90%, though this varies by vertical and has run as low as 60% in some.
+The response includes a confidence score and normalized signals for catch-all, disposable, free, and role-account status, not just the action label.
+Across 2M+ verifications on the prior engine, typical valid-verdict agreement with MillionVerifier ran around 90%, though this varies by vertical and has run as low as 60% in some; MillionVerifier's published pricing runs from $3.90 per 1,000 at entry down to $0.45 per 1,000 at 1M volume.

 Unknown or catch-all results are mapped to review, never guessed as safe.
 Roughly 30-40% of B2B addresses sit on catch-all domains, so this happens often, not as an edge case.